vimeo/psalm/docs/running_psalm/plugins/plugins_type_system.md

 `TTemplateIndexedAccess` - To be documented

-`TTemplateKeyOf` - Represents the type used when using TKeyOfClassConstant when the type of the class constant array is a template
+`TTemplateKeyOf` - Represents the type used when using TKeyOfArray when the type of the array is a template

+`TTemplateValueOf` - Represents the type used when using TValueOfArray when the type of the array is a template

 `TTypeAlias` - To be documented